jvican/sbt-release-early/README.md

 The docs are placed in a [detailed GitHub wiki](https://github.com/scalacenter/sbt-release-early/wiki).
 They have been carefully written to contain all the information you may need to publish any package in sbt.
-If something is missing, please contribute to it, it's open to external editions.
+If something is missing, please contribute to them, the wiki is open to external editions.

 It explains how to: